Dog Itching After Grooming: Causes, Treatment, and When to See a Vet

 How to treat dry skin:

-- Reduce Washing Frequency: Space out grooming appointments (see our guide on how often to wash your dog)
+- Wait longer between washes – Space out grooming appointments (see our guide on how often to wash your dog)

-Hot spots (acute moist dermatitis) occur when your dog scratches or licks an area excessively, creating a moist, infected sore.
-They can develop quickly after grooming if your dog is already irritated.
+Hot spots (acute moist dermatitis) occur when your dog scratches or licks an area too much, creating a moist, infected sore.

 Symptoms of hot spots: